Pregnancy and Your Mental Health: The Complete Guide

 2. Anxiety Disorders

-Anxiety disorders, such as generalized anxiety or OCD, are another common type of mental disorder that can occur during pregnancy.
-Maternal anxiety is very common and is estimated to impact between 20-30% of women during or after their pregnancy.
-It’s also common for some pregnant women to experience both depression and anxiety, which can create additional challenges.
-Some risk factors for anxiety disorders during pregnancy include not having a spouse or partner, lower levels of social support, history of mental illness, and history of pregnancy loss or complications.
+Anxiety disorders, such as generalized anxiety disorder (GAD) or obsessive-compulsive disorder (OCD), are another common type of perinatal mental health disorder.
+Anxiety is very common and is estimated to impact between 20-30% of women during or after their pregnancy.
+Some risk factors for perinatal anxiety disorders include a personal or family history of anxiety disorders, lack of social support, and a history of pregnancy loss or complications.

 - Intrusive thoughts about childbirth or pregnancy loss